-In addition to obligations under the Australian Aged Care Act 1997, aged care facilities in NSW are required to notify gastroenteritis in an institution among people of any age, and food borne illness in 2 or more related cases, to their local Public Health Unit (PHU).
+In addition to obligations under the Australian Aged Care Act 1997, aged care facilities in NSW are required to notify gastroenteritis in an institution among people of any age, and food borne illness in two or more related cases, to their local Public Health Unit (PHU).
 Notifying NSW Health of such an outbreak is obligatory for Chief Executive Officers of hospitals, aged care facilities and other institutions (or their delegates) and medical practitioners.
 Notification of Diseases is under the NSW Public Health Act 2010, Information Bulletin IB2013_010.

-See Contact details for Public Health Units
+See Contact details for Public Health Units.

 To assist aged care facilities in the event of an outbreak of gastroenteritis, the Australian Department of Health and Ageing has developed the Gastro Info Kit.
 The Gastro Info Kit is available at Gastro-Info - Outbreak Coordinator's Handbook.

 Accompanying information sheets, signage etc. are available at Gastro Info Kit Information Sheets.

 And a recognising and managing gastroenteritis poster is available at Gastro Info Kit Information Sheet 1 - Recognising and Managing Gastroenteritis.

 The Gastro Info Kit is not intended to supersede requirements under relevant legislation or to replace specific State or Territory guidelines.